-We are largely dependent on the success of our two investigational drug candidates: Qnexa, for treatment of obesity, and avanafil, for treatment of erectile dysfunction, and cannot be certain that either investigational drug candidate will receive timely regulatory approval, if at all, or be successfully commercialized.
+We are largely dependent on the success of our investigational drug candidate Qnexa® for treatment of obesity, and cannot be certain that Qnexa will receive timely regulatory approval, if at all, or that, if approved, Qnexa will be successfully commercialized.

 We currently have only a limited number of investigational drug candidates in clinical development, and our business depends on their successful development and, if approved, commercialization.
-The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of drug products are subject to extensive regulation by the U.S. Food and Drug

-Administration, or FDA, and other regulatory authorities in the U.S. and other countries, which regulations differ by agency and country.
+The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of drug products are subject to extensive regulation by the FDA and other regulatory authorities in the U.S. and other countries, which regulations differ by agency and country.
 We are not permitted to market our investigational drug candidates in the U.S. until we receive approval of a New Drug Application, or NDA, from the FDA, or in any foreign countries until we receive the requisite approval from the regulatory authorities of such countries.